ykessler/snappconfig/README.md

 Smarter Rails configuration that works with Heroku.
 Here's why you want it:

-- **Simple**- The only thing you edit is a single YAML file. // The only thing you edit is [some YAML] // No code to write- just edit your YAML
+- **Simple**- No setup code.
+Just edit some YAML and you're ready to roll.
 - **Slick**- Nest your configuration values as deep as you want to, and grab them with standard hash notation (e.g. `CONFIG[:this][:that]`)
-- **Secure**- Creates a git-ignored config file, so you don’t have to worry about checking any secrets into source control.
+- **Secure**- Lets you separate protected values into a git-ignored config file, so you don’t have to worry about checking any secrets into source control. // Lets you handle protected values like passwords and tokens separately, // in separate git-ignored files, so you don't have to worry about checking any secrets into source control.// promotes secure best practices by allowing you to separate
-- **Flexible**- Write to the nestable `CONFIG` hash *or* to [single-level] `ENV` variables- we won’t tell you how to live.
+- **Flexible**- Write to the nestable `CONFIG` hash *or* to [single-level] `ENV` variables- we don’t tell you how to live.
 - **Heroku-friendly**- Use the custom rake task to feed your configuration to Heroku!
 - **Best of the rest**- Based on Ryan Bates’ [Railscast](something) and inspired by [Figaro](something),

-## Installation
+## Installing it